Blanq13156/Blanq13156/README.md

 - 👋 Hi, I’m @Blanq13156
 - 👀 I’m interested in ...my shop online with clothes for teenanger
 - 🌱 I’m currently learning ...work via the Internet
-- 💞️ I’m looking to collaborate on ...no
+- 💞️ I’m looking to collaborate on ...making shop online
 - 📫 How to reach me ...mail :blankkacper@gmail.com
 - 😄 Pronouns: ...he
 - ⚡ Fun fact: ...I like money very much😂